DevMountain/weatherman/README.md

 * `Fork` and `clone` this repository.
 * `cd` into the project directory.
 * Run `npm i` to install dependencies.
-* Run `npm start` to spin up the development server
+* Run `npm start` to spin up the development server.

 ## Step 1